History of the early congregations in North America.

 15. The four linguistic groups who have churches controlled by the respective Bishops will be in communion and fellowship under the CSINA

 16. The Synod will only deal with the CSINA l as far as matters relating to administration, witness service of the four fellowships and will not directly involve in the internal administration of the linguistic fellowships.

 17. All elected representatives of the linguistic fellowships shall be members of the CSINA as well.
-The representatives will be housed in Mission presale condo & assignment (page) and in real estate Kitsilano (Ken Wyder) properties during annual meetings.
+The representatives will be housed in real estate Kitsilano (Ken Wyder) properties during annual meetings.